 I’ll show you the things I think are essential in determining how to achieve the retirement you want, no matter how you define it or when you start.

-The Employee Benefit Research Institute’s (EBRI) publishes a Retirement Confidence Survey (RCS) every year.
+The Employee Benefit Research Institute (EBRI) publishes a Retirement Confidence Survey (RCS) every year.
 The 2018 confidence survey showed that less than 17% of working Americans reported that they are confident they can live comfortably in retirement.
-Another 47% said they felt somewhat confident they have saved money for retirement.
+Another 47% said they felt somewhat sure they have saved money for retirement.
 The survey also said, “Retirees remain more confident than workers, with a third (32%) very confident and another 44% somewhat confident that they will have enough money to live comfortably throughout retirement.”

 The survey showed that four out of five workers are interested in having more guaranteed lifetime income options in retirement.
 Most plan on taking their money out of their company’s retirement plans and moving it into investments that offer a guaranteed lifetime income.
 Just under half of the workers (48%) surveyed expressed interest in the ability to purchase products within their company’s plan that offer a guaranteed payout at a certain age.